ekm507/matrix/README.md

 # matrix
-use matrix to manipulate images-python
+use matrix to manipulate images